genomicsengland/cll-pilot-data-processing/README.md

 # PID fields

-After looking through the data fields, the following fields were removed from the clinical data prior to release to the research environment:
+After looking through the data fields, the following fields were removed from the Rialto clinical data prior to release to the research environment:

 * `CompBy` - the full name of the person completing the data;